 So you've created your meeting and set up your project page.
 Now it's time to get the word out.

 Start by heading to your project admin dashboard.
-From here you'll be taking several steps, which we'll outline in the how-to video below.
+From here you'll be taking several steps:

 - Upload your contact list on the subscriber tab